Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

 SELECT
     DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.dailyActivity`
-#33 rows with unique Id
+# 33 rows with unique Id

+# Checking the length of Id
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.dailyActivity`

-#Checking the length of Id
+# Checking if any Id has a length less than 10 symbols
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.dailyActivity`
 WHERE LENGTH(CAST(Id AS STRING)) < 10

-#Checking if any Id has a length less than 10 symbols
+# Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.dailyActivity`
 WHERE LENGTH(CAST(Id AS STRING)) > 10
-#Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 SELECT
     DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.sleepDay`
-#24 rows with unique Id
+# 24 rows with unique Id

+# Checking the length of Id
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.sleepDay`

-#Checking the length of Id
+# Checking if any Id has a length less than 10 symbols
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.sleepDay`
 WHERE LENGTH(CAST(Id AS STRING)) < 10

-#Checking if any Id has a length less than 10 symbols
+# Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.sleepDay`
 WHERE LENGTH(CAST(Id AS STRING)) > 10
-#Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 SELECT
     DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`
-#8 rows with unique Id
+# 8 rows with unique Id

+# Checking the length of Id
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`

-#Checking the length of Id
+# Checking if any Id has a length less than 10 symbols
 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`
 WHERE LENGTH(CAST(Id AS STRING)) < 10

-#Checking if any Id has a length less than 10 symbols
+# Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 SELECT
     LENGTH(CAST(Id AS STRING))
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`
 WHERE LENGTH(CAST(Id AS STRING)) > 10
-#Checking if any Id has a length more than 10 symbols
-#Output: There is no data to display

 ```

 ### Inspect the length column for all three tables:

 ```
+# Checking max, min, average in columns for daileActivity table
 SELECT
     MIN(TotalSteps) AS min_total_steps,
     MIN(TotalDistance) AS min_total_distance,